 You can reuse Nespresso capsules in various ways, including refilling them with coffee.
 You can refill the pods about two to three times before they start to lose shape.
 Here’s a step-by-step guide on how to refill the capsule:

-- Remove the capsule cap with a knife or scissors.
+- Remove the capsule lid with a knife.
 Set it aside for recycling.

 - Dump out the used ground coffee and clean the empty capsule.